 Geographically, Sutton Bonington was a 'linear' village and consisted of most of its buildings predominantly arranged along a single road.
-Prior to Enclosure, the area was mostly open field, with the exception of some gardens and a few isolated plots of land (see Figure 6).
+Prior to Enclosure, the area was mostly open-field, with the exception of some gardens and a few isolated plots of land (see Figure 3).

-Figure 6 - Pre-Enclosure Open Fields - from Transactions of the Thoroton Society, volume XXXIV (1930)
+Figure 3 - Pre-Enclosure Open Fields - from Transactions of the Thoroton Society, volume XXXIV (1930)

-The 1773 Enclosure, which faced minimal resistance, is depicted in Figure 7 and illustrates the distribution of land post-enclosure.
+The 1773 Enclosure, which faced minimal resistance, is depicted in Figure 4 and illustrates the distribution of land post-enclosure.

-Figure 7 - Post-Enclosure, the 'Enclosed Fields' - from Transactions of the Thoroton Society, volume XXXIV (1930)
+Figure 4 - Post-Enclosure, the 'Enclosed Fields' - from Transactions of the Thoroton Society, volume XXXIV (1930)

-Figure 8 - Sutton Bonington 1815
+Figure 5 - Sutton Bonington 1815

-Figure 10 - Sutton Bonington OS Map 1880 (South)
+Figure 7 - Sutton Bonington OS Map 1880 (South)

 The Midland Railway can be seen to the Eastern side of the village.
-There are footbridges over the railway connecting Church of St Michael and St Michael's Rectory, and another connecting St Anne's Manor to both the Hall and St Anne's Church
+There are footbridges over the railway connecting St Michael's Church and St Michael's Rectory, and another connecting St Anne's Manor to both the Hall and St Anne's Church

-Figure 14 - Sutton Bonington OS Map 1970 (South)
+Figure 11 - Sutton Bonington OS Map 1970 (South)

-Within the Ordnance survey maps of 1970 (see Figure 13 and Figure 14), development is particularly evident in the southern part of the village.
+Within the Ordnance survey maps of 1970 (see Figure 10 and Figure 11), development is particularly evident in the southern part of the village.